mariana19901990/Neurospora-crassa-Parental-effects/README.md

 - glycogen_assay120822.csv : glycogen content in conidia in each of the sucrose environment.

 ### **Germination rate analysis**
 - The file germination.R contain de contains de R script for the analysis of germination rate.
-The file germinaton.csv contains the spore count, it is to run the germination.R script.
+The file germinaton.csv contains the spore count, it is needed to run the germination.R script.

 ## **Competition experiments**
 #### Script files for the analysis competition experiments are in folder compexp